0x16000/Unics/README.md

 For information on the CPU architecture supported by Unics: i386.

-For official Unics bootable images, (COMING SOON).
+For official Unics bootable images, [get to RELEASE tab](https://github.com/0x16000/Unics/releases/tag/Open).

 ## Source Roadmap